UTOPIA: Universally Trainable Optimal Prediction Intervals Aggregation: Applications

 \subsection{Nonparametric Construction of Predictive Intervals}

-In the previous application, we assume to have some candidate functions at our disposal and then our goal was to find a suitable linear combination with minimal width and coverage guarantee.
-Here we consider the general non-parametric setting, i.e. both $m_0$ and $f_0$ (the maximum quantile of $\sqrt{v_0(x)}\xi$ given $x$) are \emph{smooth} functions, say they belong to a Hölder class or a Sobolev class.
+In this application, we consider the general non-parametric setting, i.e. both $m_0$ and $f_0$ (see \eqref{population_opt:known_mean} for the definition) are \emph{smooth} functions, say they belong to a Hölder class or a Sobolev class.
 Suppose $\cX\times\cY\subseteq [0,1]^{d+1}$.
 Recall that, a Hölder class of functions from $[0,1]^d$ to $\reals$, denoted by $C_L^k([0, 1]^d)$, is defined as: